-If you look closely at some of the photos in the Bufflehead article, you will notice small pad eyes in strategic locations inside and outside of Hugh Horton’s Bufflehead.
-Hugh makes these lightweight carbon or Twaron™ reinforced nylon line pad eyes for his sailing canoes.
+If you look closely at some of the photos in the Bufflehead article, you will notice small eye pads (also called pad eyes) in strategic locations inside and outside of Hugh Horton’s Bufflehead.
+Hugh makes this lightweight carbon fiber or Twaron™ reinforced nylon line eye pads for his sailing canoes.

 He glues them onto the decks or inside his sailing canoes—wherever they’re needed to hold supplies in place or hold flotation inside the hull.
-The pad eyes are easy to make and are amazingly strong.
+The eye pads are easy to make and amazingly strong.
 Continue reading →

-There is a simple way for those of us who may be “artistically challenged” to produce inlaid furniture, jewelry boxes, canoe decks, trays, etc. with a modest investment in equipment and materials, in a reasonable period of time, and with eye-pleasing results.
-I have no formal training in making inlays, but have found a method which works for me.
+There is a simple way for those of us who may be “artistically challenged” to produce easy marquetry inlaid furniture, jewelry boxes, canoe decks, trays, etc. with a modest investment in equipment and materials, in a reasonable period of time, and with eye-pleasing results.
+I have no formal training in making marquetry inlays but have found a method that works for me.
 I showed this method to a friend who is a shop teacher; he now has students as young as ten incorporating it into their school projects with excellent results.
-My method is adaptable, user-friendly within limits and forgiving of minor cutting errors.
-Even novices can produce great looking marquetry.
+My method is adaptable, user-friendly within limits, and forgiving of minor cutting errors.
+Even novices can produce great-looking marquetry.
 Continue reading →